meghannahnybida/CSA-TicTacToe/README.md

   <li> This screenshot displays the user on the verge of winning (but still of course in an intense battle).
 My favorite
       part about the arraylist version is the AI's "thinking simulation".
-After a user places an X, the AI waits a couple second by using the Thread.sleep() to simulate real life opponent thinking. </li>
+After a user places an X, the AI waits a couple seconds by using Thread.sleep() to simulate real life opponent thinking. </li>

 <img width="322" alt="2 2" src="https://user-images.githubusercontent.com/49411343/82623945-0c835a00-9ba7-11ea-86ec-769ca2a02ed7.png">